Aaron Lennon

-Aaron Justin Lennon (/ˈɑːrən/; born 16 April 1987) is an English former professional footballer who played as a winger.
+Aaron Justin Lennon (/ˈɑːrən/; born 16 April 1987) is an English former professional footballer who played as a right winger.

 Lennon began his career at hometown club Leeds United, making his first-team debut in 2003 and becoming the youngest player to play in the Premier League at that time.
 He moved to Tottenham Hotspur in 2005 for £1 million, where he made 364 appearances across all competitions and scored 30 goals.
-In 2008, Lennon won his first major honour, the League Cup, as Tottenham emerged victorious with a 2–1 win over London rivals Chelsea.
+In 2008, Lennon won his first major honour, the League Cup, as Tottenham defeated London rivals Chelsea in the final.

 He joined Everton in 2015 for £4.5 million, after his successful spell with the club on loan.
 He scored nine goals in 77 appearances for Everton before joining fellow Premier League club Burnley in 2018 on a two-and-a-half-year deal for an undisclosed fee.
 He made 55 appearances for the Lancashire club and scored one goal before departing on a free transfer to Kayserispor in Turkey in September 2020.
 He returned to Burnley in August 2021 at the expiry of his contract with Kayserispor.

-Lennon made his senior debut for the England national team in 2006, and was selected by England for 2006 and 2010 FIFA World Cups.
+Lennon made his senior debut for the England national team in 2006, and earned 21 caps over the next seven years.
+He was selected by England for the 2006 and 2010 FIFA World Cups.

 Early life

 Born in Leeds, West Yorkshire, Lennon has a younger brother and a younger sister, and is of Irish and Jamaican heritage.
-He attended City of Leeds High School, but then attended Boston Spa School due to the fact that the school was closer to Thorp Arch so it was easier for him to focus on both GCSEs and his football career.
+He attended City of Leeds High School.
 He was first spotted by scouts when he was eight years old; his older brother Anthony played for Manchester United's youth team.